ss-jade/embeddedS-2023/Readme.md

 ---

-# Git tool
+## Git configuration
-In 2005, *Linus Torvalds* created Git, a version controlling system specifically for developing the Linux Kernel.
+In 2005, *Linus Torvalds* created Git, a version-controlling system specifically for developing the Linux Kernel.

 Let us start by specifying the Git configuration settings with the `git config` command.
 Thus, one of the first things you need is to set up your name and email address:
 ```